MileHacker Logo

 Local bus schedules can be infrequent; confirm timings with your homestay host.

-• Plan local village exploration during daylight hours.
+• Plan local discovering the village during daylight hours.

 • Avoid relying on late-night public transport.